 Debug Slow Database

 Database plays an important part not in just storing the data but also in server response time.
 If the database is cluttered and improperly structured, the server takes more time to process the request, thus affecting the overall performance of your WordPress site.

-Database on a WordPress site gets cluttered because of the data generated by plugins, themes, media files, and logs.
+The database on a WordPress site gets cluttered because of the data generated by plugins, WordPress themes, media files, and logs.
 It is a common misconception that once the plugin is deleted from the dashboard, its data is also completely removed from the database.
-It is important to properly delete plugins and themes.
+Hence, it is important to properly delete plugins and themes.